pspdada/AutoCar-AUTO1001/README_en.md

 Assessment date and score: March 19, 2023 15:00 – 35/35

 ## Project Structure

+The core code is located in the [`AutoCar`](/AutoCar) folder of this project, and includes the following files:

 - `AutoCar_def`
   Defines constants and pins; modify according to your setup.